MLedIum-s-open-source-codes/task-management-application/README.md

-### Как запустить:
+### How to launch:

-Выполните следующие команды, предварительно установив docker:
+Run the following commands after installing docker:
 \
 ./mvnw clean package
 \